-, the end-use custo omer, ("Customer") hereby authorizes , and , its electric distribution company(ies) ("EDCs"), to release its electric usage inform ation, including hourly or sub-hourly usage history (kWh/kW), EDC loss factors, and peak load of contribution assignments for the current delivery year and the upcoming delivery year, if know n, to, the curtail service provider ("CSP"), which has been or may be the PJM Load Response Programs.
-Custom er's EDCs and end-use sites are identified on Attachment A-1 and A-2 hereto, which are in corporated herein by reference.
-1. Customer's contact information for purpos Programs is as follows: es of its participation in the PJM Load Response
+, the end-use custo mer, ("Customer") hereby authorizes , its electric distribution company(ies) ation, including hourly or sub-hourly usage history (kWh/kW), EDC loss factors, and peak load o contribution assignments for the current delivery year and the upcoming delivery year, if known n, to, the curtail service provider ("CSP"), which has been or may be the PJM Load Response Programs.
+Custome er's EDCs and end-use sites are identified on Attachment A-1 and A-2 hereto, which are inc corporated herein by reference.
+1. Customer's contact information for purpose Programs is as follows: es of its participation in the PJM Load Response